atet/regex/README.md

 ## 9. Experiment

-* Regex is one of those skills that you need occasionally, but if you've done a lot at one point, it's easier to pick back up when you need it
+* Regex is one of those skills that you need occasionally, but if you've done a lot at one point, it's easier to pick back up when you need it again
-* I would suggest you try this tutorial a few times over to get used to the flow and experiment with new ways of slicing and dicing the data you might see online
+* I would suggest you try this tutorial a few times over to get used to the flow of CLI and experiment with new ways of slicing and dicing the large amounts of data you might see online
-* Just remember to be careful with some commands like `rm`!
+* Just remember to be careful with some commands like "`rm`"!

 [Back to Top](#table-of-contents)